 Step 3: Apply a leave-in conditioner cream, followed by sea salt spray

-Whatever moisture cream you decide to go with, follow it up with a good mist Beautycounter’s Sea Salt spray which I am obsessed with.
+Whatever moisture cream you decide to go with, follow it up with a good sea salt mist for that beachy texture–I love Beautycounter’s Sea Salt spray which I am obsessed with.
 I’ve tried a lot of other sea salt sprays and I like this one the best–it even beats out Bumble & Bumble’s!
 It’s so affordable–and it’s 100% clean, too–as are all of Beautycounter’s products!

 Step 4: Pull into a VERY LOOSE french braid

-If I’m not blow-drying my hair, I pull it straight back (no part) because I have a weirdo cowlick around my forehead, and if it dries in this pulled-back method, it helps to tame it and when I take it out, it will fall nicely.
+If I’m not blow-drying my roots, I pull it straight back (no part) because, again, I have a weirdo cowlick around my forehead, and if it dries in this pulled-back method, it helps to tame it and when I take it out, it will fall better.

 (Yes, you will look like George Washington.
 It’s okay.
 So do I.)

-If you don’t have a cowlick, you can totally part your hair and/or do a regular braid (it doesn’t have to be a french braid if that’s too complicated for you, but I like the way it looks as a result of the french braid because then the waves start further up).
+If you don’t have a cowlick, you can totally part your hair normally.
 If you do this method, make sure that you part your hair the way you want it BEFORE you braid it.
 You don’t want to be messing with it once it’s dry or else it may mess up your waves.

 Step 5: Undo braid while hair is still slightly damp, let dry the rest of the way